(CNN)Here's a look at the PGA Championship.

 The winner is awarded the [Rodman] Wanamaker Trophy.
 It is one of the heaviest trophies in golf, at 27 lbs.

-The total prize purse for 2014 is a record $10 million, with $1.8 million awarded to the winner.
+The total prize purse for 2015 is $10 million, with $1.8 million awarded to the winner.

 Players eligible to play in the PGA Championship:

 Winners of the last five Masters, U.S. Opens, or British Opens.

 The current Senior PGA Champion.

 The 15 low scorers and ties in the previous year's PGA Championship.

 The 20 low scorers in the current year's PGA Professional National Championship.

 The 70 leaders from the PGA Championship Points list from the previous year's World Golf Championships-Bridgestone Invitational through the current year's Quicken Loans National.

 Members of the previous year's United States and European Ryder Cup Teams providing they remain within the current year's top 100 of the World Golf Rankings.